 Georgia DUI laws are made up of many separate components.
 The penalties for DUI are not merely criminal, since a person can suffer a one-year administrative law total loss of driving privileges under implied consent laws in Georgia.
 This occurs by missing the 30-day deadline to file an administrative license suspension appeal or opt for the ignition interlock device option for one full year under OCGA 40-5-64.1.

 Above, the abbreviation “OCGA” was used.
-This stands for “Official Code of Georgia.”
-Within dozens of separate code sections, all the consequences of DUI (pertaining to suspension or revocation of license to determining when is a DUI a felony in GA) are written.
+This stands for the “Official Code of Georgia.”
+Within dozens of separate code sections, all the DUI consequences (pertaining to suspension or revocation of license to determining when is a DUI a felony in GA) are written.

 Each important GA code section is hyperlinked to allow the reader to go review the many separate laws that your DUI defense lawyer must know and apply to your DUI defense.
-Plus, a DUI chart is set forth below summarizing the various categories of DUI offenses (e.g., first DUI in GA, 2nd DUI in GA, 3rd DUI in Georgia and 4th DUI in Georgia).
+Plus, a DUI chart is set forth below to summarize the various categories of DUI offenses (e.g., first DUI in GA, 2nd DUI in GA, 3rd DUI in Georgia, and 4th DUI in Georgia).

 All topics relevant to DUI convictions are criminalized under multiple sections of Georgia laws pertaining to motor vehicle offenses.
 Everything from the legal alcohol limit in GA (for various types of drivers) to components of the minimum possible sentence for DUI are included.

-A DUI offense in Georgia may be from alcohol or drug impairment, or from marijuana, inhalants, noxious vapors, designer drugs and even by your own prescription drugs.
-As you will read below, the new emphasis on blood testing after a DUI is creating more DUI-drugs prosecutions.
+A DUI offense in Georgia may be from alcohol or drug impairment, or from marijuana, inhalants, noxious vapors, designer drugs, and even by your own prescription drugs.
+As you will read below, the new emphasis on blood testing after a DUI is creating more DUI-drug prosecutions.

 The following criminal law punishments and penalties for a first DUI will be imposed if convicted of a DUI in GA.
 If our lawyers for DUI can obtain a reduction of charges, which is most commonly a DUI reduced to reckless driving, then the imposition of less severe penalties is possible.